 Now let’s consider the various agency search resources with a few examples:

-1. Traditional “Agency Search Consultant” – Roth Ryan Hayes, MorganAnderson, Select Resources, Pile & Co.
+1. Traditional “Agency Search Consultant” – Roth Ryan Hayes, MorganAnderson, SRI, Avi Dan, Pile & Co.
 We have yet to discover who was first to convince an advertiser to compensate a consultant for finding and assisting in the hiring of marketing firms that would otherwise be spending their time and money to introduce themselves to that advertiser, as had been the age-old B2B custom.
 So be it, it was done.
 These consultancies range from a few employees to an unbelievable collection of top-notch talent, most of whom have agency credentials.
 If you want and need it, they will sit side-by-side in meetings, manage much of the process and agency interaction and take an active role in the entire process.
-There’s a large list of 22 to choose from, but you will pay and generally, you need a substantial budget to justify their fees.
+There’s a large list to choose from, but you will pay and generally, you need a multi-million dollar budget to justify their fees.

 3. Traditional “Phone Book” Directories – You would know them as the Yellow Pages.
 Because they serve specific regions, the initial attribute is location.
 In earlier print versions, agencies were listed alphabetically.
 Now, like Google and Bing, he who pays gets best position!
 It’s a hodgepodge grip and grab process that at best, wastes time and at worst, wastes money.
 But for a small-to-medium firm wanting a near-by agency, it can be a limited but handy resource.
 Free but not that efficient.